It's the night before your surgery

 However, taking care of a few last-minute details can help make your surgery more successful.

-Two weeks before surgery you may have been told to stop taking drugs that make it harder for your blood to clot.
+A week before surgery you may have been told to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.

 DO NOT take any supplements, herbs, vitamins, or minerals before surgery unless your doctor said it was OK.